INFLUENCEorg/IALS/README.md

 * A policy search algorithm to train RL agents (PPO).
 * Global and local simulators of the Warehouse environment.
-* An influence predictor for the local simulators.
+* An influence predictor for the local simulator.

 To run a new experiment do: